-Item 5 of liabilities, amounting to $\notin$ 38.5 million ( $\notin$ 12 million in 2017), reports the provisions prudently set aside for the guarantees given by the NRF in the course of resolution actions and of other foreseeable risks.
+Item 5 of liabilities, amounting to \notin 81 million (\notin 38.5 million in 2018), reports the provisions prudently set aside for the guarantees given by the NRF in the course of resolution actions and of other foreseeable risks.

-The item comprises €31.9 million in provisions for legal disputes and additional claims for indemnification against the former bridge banks and notified to the NRF by the assignee banks, and €5.1 million allocated for a pending appeal to void the ordinary and extraordinary contributions paid for 2015.
-The item also includes the provision for a penalty on the sale of portfolios of NPLs relating to Nuova Cassa di Risparmio di Ferrara SpA's (Nuova Carife) leases, estimated at €1.5 million.
+The item comprises €75.7 million (€31.9 million in 2018) in provisions for legal disputes and additional claims for indemnification (including those relating to the separation of the NPL portfolio) against the former bridge banks and notified to the NRF by the assignee banks, and €3.8 million (€5.1 million in 2018) allocated for a decision still pending before the Regional Administrative Court (TAR) at the reference date of this Annual Report, to void the contributions paid for 2015 (see Post-balance-sheet events).
+The item also includes the provision for a penalty on the sale of portfolios of NPLs relating to Nuova Cassa di Risparmio di Ferrara SpA's (Nuova Carife) leases, estimated at €1.5 million (unchanged compared with 2018).19

-On the basis of the information collected by the legal teams of UBI and BPER and the experience gained so far, the amount of the provision ( $\in$ 31.9 million) was determined by considering the best loss estimate in case indemnification has to be paid relating to the NOCs received as at the reference date of this Annual Report, net of the provisions already entered in the balance sheets of the former bridge banks and the corresponding buyer's portion of the guarantees given (see Guarantees given to UBI Banca SpA and BPER Banca SpA in the management report).
+On the basis of the information collected by the legal teams of UBI and BPER and the experience gained so far, the amount of the provision (€75.7 million) was determined by considering the best loss estimate in case indemnification has to be paid relating to the NOCs received as at the reference date of this Annual Report,20 net of